 Sales of Stock.
 When a U.S. stockholder sells or otherwise disposes of our stock, the stockholder will recognize gain or loss for U.S. Federal income tax purposes in an amount equal to the difference between (a) the amount of cash and the fair market value of any property received on the sale or other disposition and (b) the holder's adjusted basis in the stock for tax purposes.
 This gain or loss will be capital gain or loss if the U.S. stockholder has held the stock as a capital asset.
 The gain or loss will be long-term gain or loss if the U.S. stockholder has held the stock for more than one year.
-Long-term capital gain of an individual U.S. stockholder is generally taxed at preferential rates.
-In general, any loss recognized by a U.S. stockholder when the stockholder sells or otherwise disposes of our stock that the stockholder has held for twelve months or more, after applying certain holding period rules, will be treated as a long-term capital loss.
+Long-term capital gain of an individual U.S. stockholder has held for six months or less, after applying certain holding period rules, will be treated as a long-term capital loss, to the extent of distributions received by the stockholder from us which were required to be treated as long-term capital gains.